dart-lang/site-www/src/resources/books.md

 ---
 layout: default
 permalink: /resources/books
-title: Books about Dart
+title: Books and Videos about Dart
 description: Read all about it!
 Here's a collection of books about Dart.
 toc: false
 ---

-Here's a collection of books about Dart.
+Here's a collection of books and videos about Dart.
 [Let us know](https://github.com/dart-lang/site-www/issues)
-if you find another book that we should add.
+if you find another resource that we should add.

 {% for book in site.data.books %}
 <div class="book">